 Source to Raid

-Ethics and proper behavior was a big thing to the Greeks, and is also something very important in Wicca.
+Ethics and proper behavior were a big thing to the Greeks and is also something very important in Wicca.
 While Wicca has no dogmatic commandments, you may find some inspiration in Pagan Greek writings.
-The Golden Versus of Pythagoras, were known to us since the 5th century CE (and perhaps have been around much longer), and are a list of more detailed codes of behavior.
+The Golden Verses of Pythagoras were known to us since the 5th century CE (and perhaps have been around much longer), and are a list of more detailed codes of behavior.
 The Delphic Maxims (inscribed at Delphi, and said to have been delivered to man by Apollo himself) is a similar set of moral objectives.
 Solon’s Tenets extoll virtues valued in Hellenism.
 In studying magic, you definitely want to get your hands on a copy of The Emerald Tablet, which is the basis of Hermetic magic principles believed by some to come from Hermes.

 While you need not take any of these as scripture, they’re certainly good advice that even in these modern times would be counted as wise and valuable.